renecotyfanboy/CADET/README.md

 # *CAvity DEtection Tool* (CADET)
 CADET is a machine learning pipeline trained for identification of surface brightness depressions (X-ray cavities) on noisy *Chandra* images of elliptical galaxies.
 The pipeline consists of a convolutional neural netwrok trained for producing pixel-wise cavity predictions, which are decomposed into individual cavities using a clustering algorithm (DBSCAN).

-The pipeline was developed as a part of my [Diploma thesis](pdfs/diploma_thesis.pdf) to improve the automation and accuracy of the detection and size-estimation of X-ray cavities.
+The pipeline was developed as a part of my [Diploma thesis](pdfs/diploma_thesis.pdf) (not defended yet) to improve the automation and accuracy of the detection and size-estimation of X-ray cavities.
 The architecture of the convolutional netwrok is inspired by [Fort et al. 2017](https://ui.adsabs.harvard.edu/abs/2017arXiv171200523F/abstract) and the used clustering algorithm is the *Sklearn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN, [Ester et al. 1996](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)).

 ![](figures/architecture.png)